Andyhoang2495/Git-Learn-for-Developer/README.md

-# Git for Developer
+# Git and Markdown writing for Developer
-In this repo, I will learn git knowledge at first and figure out how to use that tool in my whole developer path in the future
+In this repo, I will learn git knowledge at first and figure out how to use that tool in my whole developer path in the future.
+Also, to be professional developer in the future, writing skills in markdown file is one of important factor that I will mention in README file.
 ## Resource
 Looking for some reference source to learn below:
 - https://learngitbranching.js.org